 Takasbank conducts stress tests on a daily basis and by daily, monthly and quarterly periods for the markets to which it provides central counterparty service, by taking into account many risk factors such as exchange rates, stock and debt instruments, interest rates, etc.; and the sufficiency of current and potential default management resources is tested under extreme market conditions.
-In addition to testing whether these resources are sufficient in case of default with at most two members as well as their subsidiaries and/or parent companies, the transaction collateral and guarantee fund will arise as a result of the default of the member with the highest risk and the joint default of the member with the second and third highest risk.
-It is also checked whether it is sufficient to protect against the greater of the risks.
+It is tested whether these resources are sufficient in case of default of at least two members, as well as their subsidiaries and/or parent companies.
 In addition, the effect of any changes that may occur in the holding periods is also taken into account, and the adequacy of liquid resources is also measured.

-The stress tests for the sufficiency of total default management resources are conducted on a daily and monthly basis; and their results and the measures proposed to be taken, if any, are submitted to the Audit Committee and the Board of Directors through the internal system units at least four times a year (on a quarterly basis).
+The stress tests for the sufficiency of total default management resources are conducted on a daily, monthly, and quarterly basis; and their results and the measures proposed to be taken, if any, are submitted to the Audit Committee and the Board of Directors through the Internal Systems Department at least four times a year (on a quarterly basis).
 The stress test results submitted to the Board of Directors are also reported by the CCP Department to the Capital Markets Board.
 In addition, test results are also presented to the CCP Risk Committee at least twice a year.

-According to article 37 of the Directive on CCP Risk Management Implementing Principles; it is possible to use statistical, historical or hypothetical scenarios in the stress tests; and in practice, a 'base-case' historical scenario statistically determined with minimum 99,5% confidence level is supported with two historical worst-case scenarios tested since 2000.
+According to article 37 of the Takasbank Directive on CCP Risk Management Implementing Principles; it is possible to use statistical, historical or hypothetical scenarios in the stress tests; and in practice, a 'base-case' historical scenario statistically determined with minimum 99,5% confidence level is supported with two historical worst-case scenarios tested since 2000.